 An enigmatic warforged warlord who seeks for his race to rule all of Eberron, said to be building an army of followers somewhere in the Mournland (literally; he has access to the creation forge in House Cannith's old headquarters).
 It's unknown where The Lord of Blades came from, or even whether "The Lord of Blades" is the name of a specific warforged or just a title; some think he was just invented by dissident warforged as a rallying symbol.

-Blade on a Stick: The weapon the Lord of Blades is usually shown wielding (with too many blades on the end), though his followers prefer greatswords.
+- Blade on a Stick: The Adamantine Six-Blade the Lord of Blades is usually shown wielding, though his followers prefer greatswords.

 - Blades of Villainy: Most warforged juggernauts grow spikes from their bodies, but he uniquely has blades instead.

 - Fantastic Racism: He regards all organic races as worthless inferiors.

 - Fan Nickname: The LoBster

 - Humans Are the Real Monsters: Given his views are based and influenced by the final years of the Last War and The Mourning, he despises the other races for using warforged as weapons for a hundred year war.
 He also blames them for The Mourning and Mournlands, though it isn't confirmed whether he believes this for real or just uses it as convenient propaganda, given that no one is sure what caused The Mourning.